-1. By directly programming the hardware registers of the symmetric coprocessor.

-- 2. By using the interface of the optional SCL.
+- 1. By directly programming the hardware registers of the symmetric coprocessor. - 2.
+By using the interface of the optional SCL.
 This library contains additional countermeasures. - 3.
 By using the interface of the optional PSL.
-This library uses the SCL library to access the symmetric coprocessor. - Note: This TOE can be delivered with the SCP accessible or blocked.
+This library uses the SCL library to access the symmetric coprocessor.

+Note: This TOE can be delivered with the SCP accessible or blocked.
 The blocking depends on the customer demands prior to the production of the hardware.
-In case the SCP is blocked, no AES computation supported by hardware is possible and this TSF will not be provided. - Note: The TOE can also be delivered with the optional SCL library.
-The optional SCL library contains hardened AES algorithms.
-The optional AES library needs an accessible SCP. - Note: The TOE can be delivered with the optional PSL library.
+In case the SCP is blocked, no AES computation supported by hardware is possible and this TSF will not be provided.

+Note: The TOE can also be delivered with the optional SCL v2.01.011.
+This library contains the ECB, CBC and CTR modes.

+Note: The TOE can also be delivered with the optional SCL v2.02.010.
+This library contains the ECB, CBC, CFB and CTR modes.

+Note: Each optional SCL library contains hardened AES algorithms.
+Either optional SCL library needs an accessible SCP.

+Note: The TOE can be delivered with the optional PSL library.
 The PSL library contains a standardized interface to the functions of the AES library.